LRomanoCielo/Documentos/_docs/api30English/MPI.md

 ### What is "External MPI"?

-** MPI ** is a bank authentication process, where the Bank validates the buyer's identity during the transaction flow.
-The Bank returns the identity validation result to the store, confirming authentication or not.
+** MPI ** is a bank authentication process, where the Bank validates the a buyer's identity during the transaction flow.
+The **External MPI** is a intgration that allows Merchants to use their own system to check and validate Buyer's Identities

 ### Integration

-Para utilizar o MPI externo, os lojistas que integrarem a [API CIELO ECOMMERCE](https://developercielo.github.io/Webservice-3.0/) deverão incluir um nó adicional na requisição de autorização
+In order to use external MPI, retailers that integrate the [ECOMMERCE CIELO API] (https://developercielo.github.io/Webservice-3.0/) should include an additional node in the authorization request

 > Somente lojistas integrados a API CIELO ECOMMERCE em Produção poderão utilizar esta feature.
 Ela não se encontra disponivel em `SANDBOX`